-I am Mariusca Moukengue slam artist Congolese artist of about twenty years.
-Since 2018, I have initiated a slam project that aims to repair the violence experienced by young people and especially women, called Slamunité (Slamunity).
-As the concept indicates, ‘Slamunity’, is an artistic expression of the Slam which advocates unity.
+I am Mariusca Moukengue, a Congolese artist in my late twenties.
+In 2018 I have initiated a slam project called Slamunité (Slamunity) that aims to help young people, and especially women, recover from violence experiences.
+As the concept indicates, Slamunity is the artistic expression of slam which advocates unity.
 Through my art, I am closer to vulnerable children, to children abandoned to the street and those who are not in school.
-Because I am well aware of the place of art as therapy in society, being myself the fruit of the healing virtues that Slam has offered me for my wounds of life.
+I am well aware of the function of art as therapy in society, as I myself experienced the effect of the healing virtues that slam has offered me for my wounds of life.

-Moreover, the Slamunity project has a pan-African vocation in that it aims to go where it is needed to speak slam and beyond continental borders.
+Moreover, the Slamunity project has a pan-African vocation, in the sense that it aims to go where it is needed to speak slam and that we go beyond continental borders.
 Foumban in Cameroon, Lubumbashi in DRC, Dolisie and Brazzaville in Congo have already benefited from this project.
 I am well aware that the challenges are enormous, but above my head, the sky is so infinite.
-We need to popularize slam in a youth environment and ensure that this art can also contribute to the growth of younger people and challenge the collective conscience on development issues.
+We need to popularize slam with the young people and ensure that this art can also contribute to the growth of them and challenge the collective conscience on development issues.

-Themes we address in our workshops are: vViolence, tolerance, aggression, public speaking, personal development, youth entrepreneurship that we address in our workshops.
-But for this edition, we will focus on the issue of the protection of the rights of the child, and of course, we will discuss other themes as well.
+Themes we address in our workshops are: vViolence, tolerance, aggression, public speaking, personal development, and youth entrepreneurship.
+However, for this edition we will focus on the issue of the protection of the rights of the child.
 I remain hopeful that little by little the march will be less painful.
 Like a child, my team and I are convinced that the slam has a better tomorrow.
-At the same time, I thank you very much for this moment of exchange.